Ticket Statuses

 • The customer doesn't need to be there but does need to stay off the machine.
 They don't need to call in.
 Use Scheduled(This will be set automatically if you use TimeZest to have the customer schedule the work.)

 • Ticket has been completed.
-Use Complete.
+Use COMPLETE.
 (Generally, the ticket contact will receive an email via a workflow rule notifying them that the ticket is complete.)

 • User missed an appointment.
 Tech should use status NO-SHOW: remote customer and cancel the service call.
 To learn how to cancel, see: Service Call (Appointment) Scheduling Procedure